yuzhimanhua/yuzhimanhua.github.io/index.md

 ## What's New [[What's Not New...](old.md)]
 2025-07 to 2025-12 Invited to be a PC member of [KDD 2026](https://kdd2026.kdd.org) (Area Chair) and [WWW 2026](https://www2026.thewebconf.org).

+2025-11-01 Our tutorial proposal on RAG with Structured Knowledge was accepted by [WSDM 2026](https://wsdm-conference.org/2026) tutorial track!

 2025-10-30 Gave a guest lecture at Auburn University.

 2025-10-08 Our [paper](papers/wsdm25.pdf) on Scientific Document Retrieval was selected as one of the top-ranked papers published at [WSDM 2025](https://www.wsdm-conference.org/2025) and invited to the "Best Papers of WSDM 2025" Special Issue of ACM TIST!